 New positions are created by the University on an ongoing basis.
 They are assessed by the University when created and sent to the Union for review.
-The USW job evaluation team then assesses the information provided and determines whether the position is appropriately classified as per the SES/U factors and the agreed job classes.
-The Union then has 20 working days to communicate to the University whether it agrees or disagrees with the classification (including the SES/U factor ratings, the job class placement, or both).
+The USW job evaluation team then assesses the information provided and determines whether the position is appropriately classified as per the SES/U factors and the agreed job classes (the University can recruit and hire for the position in the meantime).
+The Union has 20 working days to communicate to the University whether it agrees or disagrees with the classification (including the individual SES/U sub-factor ratings, the pay band, and/or the job class placement).

-Incumbents hired into newly created positions will be sent the new position questionnaire after their 6-month probationary period is complete.
+Incumbents hired into newly created positions will be sent the new position questionnaire after six months in the job.
 These are sent to members through the University's Job Evaluation department and copied to the Union.
 Completion of the questionnaire is optional and there is no deadline for completion.
 Members who think they may have received this email but need the link again can contact the USW job evaluation team.
 Members who are concerned that their new position is not properly classified should reach out to the Union's job evaluation team (jec@usw1998.ca) for a meeting before completing the new position questionnaire.